PuchatekwSzortach/voc_ssd/README.md

 No changes in code are necessary to adjust network to configuration optimal for a given dataset.

 ### Use of corner boxes instead of center boxes
-Original SSD network defines default boxes in [center_x, center_y, width, height] format.
+Original SSD network defines default boxes in `[center_x, center_y, width, height]` format.
-This work uses an alternative [min_x, min_y, max_x, max_y] format.
+This work uses an alternative `[min_x, min_y, max_x, max_y]` format.
 Both formats are interchangeable, but the latter is far more popular among computer vision frameworks and easier to work with.

 ### Simpler offsets predictions loss
-Offsets losses are just square error losses scaled by boxes sizes, and computed in the same fashion for each box coordinate
+Offsets losses are just square error losses scaled by boxes sizes, and computed in the same fashion for each box coordinate.

 ### Network operates on original image resolution
 Original SSD scales images to 300x300 or 500x500 resolution.